htakemur/SLFbranchesAgedependency/README.md

 This repository houses data and code for reproducing figures and statistical analyses performed in the following paper.

-Amemiya, K., Naito, E. & Takemura, H. (2021)
-Age dependency and lateralization in the three branches of the human superior longitudinal fasciculus.
-Accepted for publication in Cortex.
+Amemiya, K., Naito, E. & Takemura, H. (2021) Age dependency and lateralization in the three branches of the human superior longitudinal fasciculus.
+Cortex, 139, 116-133.

 The code was written in MATLAB2019a and tested on Ubuntu 14.04 LTS.